lucasOlivio/LuaScripting/README.md

 ## How to play

 - Press P to start playing
-- A/W/S/D to move
+- Press W to start the animation
-- Mouse to control the camera
+- Press SPACE to shoot